kaiko-ai/eva/README.md

 pip install 'kaiko-eva[vision]'
 ```

-- To be able to use the existing configs, download from the [*eva* GitHub repo](https://github.com/kaiko-ai/eva/tree/main) and move them to directory where you installed *eva*.
+- To be able to use the existing configs, download them from the [*eva* GitHub repo](https://github.com/kaiko-ai/eva/tree/main) and move them to directory where you installed *eva*.

 ### Run *eva*